Audient Audio Interfaces

 The Evo 4 Audio Interface by Audient

-Even though the price vs quality for these interfaces actually says they are a bargain, money is not the easiest thing to come by, so our options are often limited.
+Being musicians, money is not always the easiest thing to come by, so our options are often limited.

 The Evo 4 sounds fantastic, and is easy to use as it has a really cool “smart gain” feature where it can set the recording level for you.
 Very handy for just cracking on and getting that idea down.